alephium/www/src/content/news/The-Alephium-Bridge-is-live-on-Testnet-e13454677fb8/index.md

 **Using the “Redeem” section of the bridge**.

-If, for some reason, you left the bridge page before redeeming your tokens, you can always get your transaction hash from <a href="https://explorer.testnet.alephium.org/" class="markup--anchor markup--p-anchor" data-href="https://explorer.testnet.alephium.org/" rel="noopener" target="_blank">https://explorer.testnet.alephium.org/</a>, and then click “Redeem” on the bridge page, paste it into the “source TX” field, and click “Recover.”
+If, for some reason, you left the bridge page before redeeming your tokens, you can always get your transaction hash from <a href="https://explorer.testnet.alephium.org/" data-href="https://explorer.testnet.alephium.org/">https://explorer.testnet.alephium.org/</a>, and then click “Redeem” on the bridge page, paste it into the “source TX” field, and click “Recover.”

 ![](image_7e368043d3.png)

 ### 6 — How to connect to the BSC Testnet?

-To connect to the BSC Testnet, you will need a wallet. <a href="https://metamask.io/" class="markup--anchor markup--p-anchor" data-href="https://metamask.io/" rel="noopener" target="_blank">Metamask</a> is one of the available choices and will be used in this example.
+To connect to the BSC Testnet, you will need a wallet. <a href="https://metamask.io/" data-href="https://metamask.io/">Metamask</a> is one of the available choices and will be used in this example.

 🚨 When _using Metamask, before starting the process, go to the “advanced settings” and make sure that the “show test networks” toggle is activated!_

 ![](image_27d29f0087.png)

-If you don’t have the BSC Testnet in your wallet, go to the <a href="https://chainlist.org/?search=BSC&amp;testnets=true" class="markup--anchor markup--p-anchor" data-href="https://chainlist.org/?search=BSC&amp;testnets=true" rel="noopener" target="_blank">Chainlist website</a> to add it.
+If you don’t have the BSC Testnet in your wallet, go to the <a href="https://chainlist.org/?search=BSC&amp;testnets=true" data-href="https://chainlist.org/?search=BSC&amp;testnets=true">Chainlist website</a> to add it.
 Then, connect your wallet, ensure the “include testnet” checkbox is checked, and click the “Add to Metamask” button.

 ![](image_eba1e02c19.png)